 Translations

-Texts can be translated client-side with the help of minetest.translate and translation files.
+Texts can be translated client-side with the help of core.translate and translation files.

 Translating a string

-Two functions are provided to translate strings: minetest.translate and minetest.get_translator.
+Two functions are provided to translate strings: core.translate and core.get_translator.

-• minetest.get_translator(textdomain) is a simple wrapper around minetest.translate, and minetest.get_translator(textdomain)(str, ...) is equivalent to minetest.translate(textdomain, str, ...).
-It is intended to be used in the following way, so that it avoids verbose repetitions of minetest.translate:
+• core.get_translator(textdomain) is a simple wrapper around core.translate and core.translate_n.
+After local S, NS = core.get_translator(textdomain), we have S(str, ...) equivalent to core.translate(textdomain, str, ...), and NS(str, str_plural, n, ...) to core.translate_n(textdomain, str, str_plural, n, ...).
+It is intended to be used in the following way, so that it avoids verbose repetitions of core.translate:

 S(str, ...)